Moorestown, New Jersey: History

 The Coles Hotel, east of the corner of Main and Chester, was a stop on the stagecoach route connecting Camden with Trenton and Philadelphia.
 Construction of the railroad in 1867 superseded the stagecoaches and connected Mount Holly and Camden.

 A tavern built in 1745 by John Cox at what is now Main and Schooley streets was taken over in 1778 during the Revolutionary War by Hessian officers retreating from Philadelphia.
-In the years after the war, it was used for a town hall before 1812, when what is now called "Old Town Hall" was constructed.
+A nearby house called the "Hessian House" also housed officers while enlisted men camped on what is now the lawn of the Moorestown Friends School.
+In the years after the war the tavern was used for as a town hall until 1812, when what is now called "Old Town Hall" was constructed further down the road.

 A house constructed in 1742 by John Cowperthwaite at King's Highway and Lenola Road is listed in the Library of Congress with details of the house recorded in 1937 by the Historic American Buildings Survey of the United States Department of the Interior.

 Quakers built Moorestown's first two schools in 1785.
 A brick schoolhouse was located near what is now the intersection of Route 73 and the Kings Highway overpass.
 A stone schoolhouse was located adjacent to the present Friends Meeting House at the intersection of Chester Avenue and Main Street.
 The first district school was opened in 1810.
 The first free Moorestown public school was established in 1873.

+On October 28, 1962 operators at the Moorestown US Air Force radar facility, which is now the site of the USS Rancocas, part of the Falling Leaves network reported to NORAD that a nuclear missile had been launched from Cuba towards Florida.
+After the expected impact came and went without a nuclear detonation it was found that a test tape simulating a launch coincidentally lined up with a satellite passing overhead, causing the false alarm.

 Vernon Hill's 46000 sqft mansion Villa Collina—Italian for "Hill House"—the largest private residence in New Jersey, is located in Moorestown.